 Scientific Explanation?

-Dr. Pierpaoli explains melatonin's effectiveness by its protection of the pituitary gland, which is responsible for producing many hormones, including those related to fertility and aging.
+Dr. Pierpaoli explains the effectiveness of melatonin by its protection of the pituitary gland, which is responsible for producing many hormones, including those related to fertility and aging.

-The treatment is based on Platelet-Rich Plasma (PRP), a substance derived from the woman's own blood and known for its ability to promote tissue healing.
+The treatment is based on the use of platelet-rich plasma (PRP), a substance derived from the woman's own blood and known for its ability to promote tissue healing.

 Mechanism of Action:

-The researchers believe PRP works by stimulating the regeneration of stem cells in the ovaries.
+The researchers hypothesize that PRP may work by stimulating the regeneration of ovarian tissue.

 Encouraging Results:

-Simultaneously, they are studying the effects of PRP on the health of women not trying to conceive, examining the treatment's potential to delay menopausal symptoms and improve the health of many body systems.
+Simultaneously, they are investigating the effects of PRP on the health of women who are not trying to conceive, examining the treatment's potential to delay menopausal symptoms and improve the health of many body systems.

-New Study Shows Successful Results in Ovarian Rejuvenation!
+New Study Provides Successful Results in Ovarian Rejuvenation!

-The study, conducted by an experienced team of researchers, included 469 women, the largest group of women examined to date in the field of anti-aging and fertility treatments.
+The study, conducted by an experienced team of researchers, included 469 women, the largest group of women examined to date in the field of reverse-aging and fertility treatments.

 The study focused on examining the effectiveness of PRP treatment, based on injecting platelet-rich plasma into the ovaries, in stimulating tissue regeneration and function.